minseoksong23/exercises/README.md

 # Natural Language Processing with Deep Learning (Stanford CS 224N)

 - **HW1**: Word embedding (Word2Vec, GloVe) vs. co-occurrence matrix comparison, cosine similarity, bias addressing, dimensionality reduction

+# C Practice

+- This folder contains exercises sourced from the book "C Programming Language" by Brian W. Kernighan and Dennis M. Ritchie.
+My long-term goal is to delve into the workings of operating systems.
+Understanding C is a significant step towards this, as it's used in OS development for its performance and control over hardware.